SMosegaard/cds-vis/assignments/assignment-1/README.md

 This repository is designed to design a simple image search algorithm on flower images.
 The project primarily uses ```OpenCV``` and ```Pandas``` to retrieve images that are similar to a given target image based on histograms and color distributions.

-The assignment has the objective:
+The project has the objective:
 -   Work with larger datasets of images
 -   Extract structured information from image data using ```OpenCV```
 -   Quantaitively compare images based on these features, performing *distant viewing*